Fix Windows Update Error 0x80240439: 5 Working Methods

 Error 0x80240439 blocks Windows Update and Microsoft Store downloads.
 The error means Windows received corrupted or invalid data during the update handshake, and it won’t retry until you fix the underlying cause.

-We tested 5 fixes on Windows 11 (23H2) and Windows 10 (22H2).
-Clearing the Store cache resolved the error on 3 out of 5 test machines in under 2 minutes.
+We tested the fixes on Windows 11 (23H2) and Windows 10 (22H2).
+Clearing the Store cache resolved the error on most test machines quickly.

 #What Causes Error 0x80240439?